 Students can select a concentration or propose electives that best addresses their career path.

 Flexible class schedules for working professionals

 MPA classes are designed to fit the schedules of working professionals, with courses primarily offered in the evenings.
 Some may be offered as hybrid (50% in person and 50% online/field research).

 Networking and Organizations

-La Verne’s MPA program is one of only two university partners of the Municipal Management Association of Southern California (MMASC), demonstrating our commitment to engaging students in professional associations and the practice of public administration.
+La Verne’s MPA program is a university partner of the Municipal Management Association of Southern California (MMASC), demonstrating our commitment to engaging students in professional associations and the practice of public administration.
 Faculty, students, and alumni are also actively involved with the American Society for Public Administration (ASPA), Women Leading Government, the International Association of Schools and Institutes of Administration, and other professional organizations.
 We sponsor an annual City Manager in Residence program, host ASPA dinners with elected and appointed officials, and support activities to promote diversity in local government.
 We have our own International City/County Management Association (ICMA) student chapter, with free membership and conference registration for MPA students.

 Graduates with a Master of Public Administration degree work and advance in local governments, governmental agencies, and nonprofit organizations.
 By the end of the program, graduates understand not only the roles of civic professionals, but also the tools and techniques they need to be: leaders engaged and committed to improving public service, agents of change in organizational settings, and advocates in their communities and in policy making processes.